 The two-time Olympian and former All-American for the Noles has helped re-write the FSU record book in the throws.
 His Noles women have established six new school records – all four outdoor events and both indoor events – and hold down 30 of the 60 positions on the top-10 lists between the outdoor and indoor throws.
 Under Scott’s direction the men have recorded one school record and own 20 of 60 top-10 marks.

-Jeff Pelage (discus), Chelsea Whalen (shot put), Katja Vangsnes (hammer), Veronika Kanuchova (hammer), Grange (shot put) and Paredes (javelin) round out the Noles’ ACC champions under Scott’s direction.
+Austin Droogsma, a four-time All-American in the shot put, swept the ACC indoor and outdoor titles in 2018.
+Jeff Pelage (discus), Chelsea Whalen (shot put), Katja Vangsnes (hammer), Veronika Kanuchova (hammer), Grange (shot put) and Paredes (javelin) round out the ACC champions he has coached.

 Scott was named USTFCCCA South Region Women’s Assistant Coach of the Year.

-He still holds FSU’s Mike Long Track record (21.45 meters/70-4.50), which he set as a professional in 2008 prior to representing Jamaica in the Beijing Olympic Games.
+He still holds FSU’s Mike Long Track record (21.45 meters/70-4.50), which he set as a professional in 2008 prior to the Beijing Olympic Games.

 A 2007 Florida State graduate, he began his coaching career as a volunteer assistant with the Noles under Meaders’ direction before landing his first full-time position at San Diego State.